slegras/EBAI2017/hands-on/hands-on.md

 ```
 This prints the help of the program.
 However, this is a bit difficult to read !
 If you need to know more about the program, it's easier to directly check the manual on the [website](http://bowtie-bio.sourceforge.net/manual.shtml).

 2. bowtie needs the reference genome to align each read on it.
 This genome needs to be in a specific format (=index) for bowtie to be able to use it.
-Several pre-built indexes are available to download on the bowtie webpage, but our genome is not there.
+Several pre-built indexes are available for download on the bowtie webpage, but our genome is not there.
 You will need to make this index file.

 3. Create a directory named **02-Mapping** in which to output mapping results
 ```bash